ephimoff/travel-checklist/README.md

 - Pajamas/sleepwear
 - Sewing set (needle, thread, spare button for your trousers/skirts/shirts/blouses/etc.)
 - Jewelry – organize in a mini cube or circlet
-- Hat or sun visor
+- Hats

 ### Gear

-Label ALL your gear in a consistent manner.
-Start charging your batteries right now so they're ready when you finish packing and leave.

 For travelling abroad there is a handy [World Electrical Plug & Socket Map](http://britishbusinessenergy.co.uk/plug-socket/)

 - Laptop and charger for it
 - Phone and charger for it
     - Lightning to 3.5mm audio jack adapter
-    - Investigate the deal with SIM card in the country of destination (roaming)
+    - Investigate the roaming options in the country of destination
-    - Apple  SIM eject tool (aka bent paperclip) to swap SIM cards
+    - Apple SIM eject tool or a paperclip to swap SIM cards
--  watch and charger for it
+- watch and charger for it
 - iPad (or another tablet) and charger for it
-- Headpones and charger for it
+- Wired and wireless headpones and charger for it
 - A powerbank and charger for it
 - Plug adaptor from your country of origin to the destination country
-- USB flash drives
-    - For devices with private information be sure to encrypt them!(VeraCrypt, GPG, FileVault, EncFS, Bitlocker, gbde, geli, dm-crypt, LUKS, eCryptFS)
 - An actual book (for those offline blackout moments)
 - Tripod, Monopod or selfie-stick for the phone camera